eea/eea.docker.haproxy/Readme.md

   * `FRONTEND_PORT` The port to bind the frontend to - default `80`
   * `COOKIES_ENABLED` The option to enable or disable cookie-based sessions (`true` stands for enabled, `false` or anything else for disabled) - default `false`
   * `BACKEND_NAME` The label of the backend - default `http-backend`
-  * `BACKEND_SERVERS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by space - by default it is not set
+  * `BACKENDS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by space - by default it is not set
   * `BALANCE` The algorithm used for load-balancing - default `roundrobin`

-### Docker Compose example
-Here is a basic example of a `docker-compose.yml` file using the `eeacms/haproxy` docker image:

-    nodeserver:
-    image: razvan3895/nodeserver

-    haproxy:
-        image: eeacms/haproxy:latest
-        links:
-            - nodeserver
-        ports:
-            - "80:80"
-            - "1936:1936"
-        # env_file:
-        #    - haproxy.env

-The application can be scaled to use more server instances, with `docker-compose scale`:

-    $ docker-compose scale nodeserver=<number of instances> haproxy=1

-The results can be checked in a browser, navigating to `localhost`.
-By refresing the page multiple times it is noticeable that the IP of the server that served the page changes, as HAProxy switches between them.
-The stats page can be accessed at `localhost:1936` where you have to log in using the `STATS_AUTH` authentication details (default `admin:admin`).

 ## Copyright and license